md5login/wudu-server/README.md

 # TODOs

 Can't wait
- - Support for protocols HTTPS, HTTP2, WEBSOCKET
+ - Support for protocols HTTPS, HTTP2
  - Basic cookie management
  - Server-side html rendering support

 Can wait
+ - Support for WEBSOCKET protocol
  - Cache-Control and ETag support

+Nice to have
- -
+ - Dependencies scanner for HTTP2
+ - App restart on file changes